In 1954, a kid peddled across the neighborhood on his bicycle in search of free food.

 His affirmations were strong and positive.

-Of course, he didn’t win all his matches, but he was able to secure 56 wins whilst battling (and defeating) several world-renowned heavyweight champions.
+Of course, he didn’t win all of his matches, but he was able to secure 56 wins whilst battling (and defeating) several world-renowned heavyweight champions.
 He also won several awards and was given the honors of lighting up the Olympic Flame in 1996.

 It would seem Muhammad Ali’s positive affirmations about himself turned out to be quite true, and he loved himself enough to believe it even when he had no tangible evidence.

-A lot of people associate self-affirmation with self-delusion and conclude that it is nonsensical, but this is a huge misunderstanding of what affirmation is.
+A lot of people associate self-affirmation with self-delusion and conclude that it is nonsensical, but this is a huge misunderstanding of what affirmation actually is.

-Whilst it is delusional to call yourself the fastest without even being an athletic person, it could be quite useful to say that to yourself if you were a runner - it could be the difference between success and failure.
+While it is delusional to call yourself the fastest without even being an athletic person, it could be quite useful to say that to yourself if you were a runner - it could be the difference between success and failure.

 The thing is, the brain finds it hard to differentiate reality from imagination.